Holly Madison, Department Chair

 Program Offered

-The ELMSN program educates students to become competent, compassionate, collaborative professional nurses to practice in a variety of healthcare settings.
-Graduates will be prepared to be highly dedicated professionals and agents of change with excellent client care skills, the ability to apply evidence-based practices, engage in reflective thinking, advocacy, clinical research and life-long learning.
+This program educates students to become competent, compassionate, and collaborative professional nurses to practice in a variety of healthcare settings.
+Graduates will be prepared to be agents of change with excellent client care skills, the ability to apply evidence-based practice, and engage in reflective thinking, advocacy, quality improvement, and life-long learning.
 To accomplish this goal, students must also demonstrate the ability to communicate and collaborate effectively with people from diverse communities.

-Students are required to complete a series of courses to complete an evidence-based Clinical Improvement Project as a capstone experience.
+Students are required to complete a series of courses to complete an evidence-based quality improvement project as a capstone experience.
 Students will focus their project on an actual healthcare systems problem or a need to improve patient/population healthcare outcomes.

 - Use knowledge of nursing theory, core functions, and evidence-based practice to develop strategies to promote organizational change and innovation.

-- Be eligible to sit for RN licensure, a Public Health Nurse Certificate, and a Master of Science in Nursing degree.
+- Be eligible to sit for RN licensure, obtain a Public Health Nurse Certificate, and will receive a Master of Science in Nursing degree.

 During the program, students will build a strong academic foundation while working in teams with students from other disciplines to develop a compassionate, patient-centered approach to healthcare.